eileenmcnaughton/org.wikimedia.geocoder/README.md

-Geocoding for CiviCRM based on geocoder library
+# Geocoding for CiviCRM based on geocoder library

-Requires - CiviCRM 5.28, php 7.1

 Implementation of geocoder library (which itself supports multiple providers) https://github.com/geocoder-php/mapquest-provider.
 Only those that have been tested are enabled so far.